kevjose/react-notifier/README.md

 Let's break down the above code.

-We initialise an empty react context using `React.createContext();`, next we prepare the actions that would be required for the notification system, these can be put in separate files if the application becomes bigger and has a lot of actions (to remove conflicting actions),
+We initialize an empty react context using `React.createContext();`, next we prepare the actions that would be required for the notification system, these can be put in separate files if the application becomes bigger and has a lot of actions (to remove conflicting actions),

 ```javascript
 export const ADD = 'ADD';